thomas-haslwanter/statsintro/rst/statsAnalysis.rst

 | |image22|

-*Eect of an increase in sampling size on the power of a test.*
+*Effect of an increase in sampling size on the power of a test.*

 Examples for some special cases
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^